sifra denissayunáyin dišúa‘ nebiya

 11The chief steward replied, “Heaven only knows!
 Wait – didn’t you used to go round with that man?”

-13But after a while, the maidservant who stood at the main door said, “Hey!
+13But after a while, the maidservant who had earlier been standing at the main gate said, “Hey!
 This man was with that Nazarene!
-I’ve seen him any number of times in the Temple, when he used to preach there.”
+I’ve seen him any number of times in the Temple, when he used to preach there!”

 14At this Keyfa shouted, “Look, woman!
 I don’t know the man, and I don’t know what you’re talking about!
 May Heaven strike me dead if I’m not telling the truth!”

-11. 1It was the afternoon of the fourth day of the week, when Yeshua` was taken from Qayafas’ house to stand trial before the Great Sanhedrin.
+12. 1It was the afternoon of the fourth day of the week, when Yeshua` was taken from Qayafas’s house to stand trial before the Great Sanhedrin.
 2Before Yeshua` was brought in, some Pharisees of the school of Hillel, who admired Yeshua` said, “Why are we trying this man?
 He has done nothing wrong!”

 3Yosef Qayafas the High Priest replied, “He is being tried as a false prophet.
 Besides, Pilatus wants to see someone punished for the recent disturbances – would you rather see a mass slaughter of our people?
-4It is better that one man die, than see many die needlessly.”
+4It is better for one man to die, than see many die needlessly.”

 5Nevertheless the Pharisees continued to protest.
 “But what evidence do you have against him?
 Promise us that he will be given a fair trial, according to the Law of Moses.”
 And Qayafas reluctantly agreed.

-12. 1As the High Priest entered the chamber of Hewn Stone below the Temple, the entire court of seventy-one members stood up.
-Then, as he sat down at the centre of the semi-circle of Council members, the order was given for the court to sit.
+13. 1As the High Priest entered the chamber of Hewn Stone below the Temple, the entire court of seventy-one members stood up.
+Then, as Qayafas sat down at the centre of the semi-circle of Council members, the order was given for the court to sit.

 2Now, no daylight entered this chamber; only the quiet flames of flickering torches illuminated the solemn gathering.